junyong-moon/technology-forum/MILESTONE_04.md

 Special Instructions for Form 2
 ---
 For login, please use the following account:
-- id: superuser
+- id: testacct
 - password: PASSword1!

 After login, please navigate to Posts section (in the top navigation bar), then find a post named 'Please test POST requests here.'
-Thanks!

 URL for form 3 (from previous milestone)
 ---